royskchan/DApps-FlappyEther/README.md

 truffle migrate
 node app.js
 ```
-Then lauch the game at http://localhost:3000
+Then launch the game at http://localhost:3000

 ## How to play
 Easy, press **Start** to start the game, and use **Jump** button to keep the Ether alive.